-Payments Apps: How Families Can Send & Receive Money
+Payment Apps for Kids: How Families Can Send and Receive Money Using Apps

 You’re probably familiar with the O.G. payment app — PayPal.
-Started in the late ‘90s, PayPal was the first consumer technology that enabled users to send electronic payments quickly and easily.
+Starting in the late ‘90s, PayPal was the first consumer technology that enabled users to send electronic payments quickly and easily.
 Since then, as our society has grown more digital, cash has become less common and debit/credit cards the norm.
 Because of this, tons of payment apps have popped up, from Venmo and Zelle to Cash App and Remitly.
+Despite being the original, PayPal is not the best cash app for kids.

 Many of these apps don’t allow minor users, however, which means that a niche industry of family-focused platforms have popped up in the past few years.
 These apps allow parents and kids to work together to share financial resources.
 They often come with debit cards, and many of the popular features include: